 The AAS in Early Childhood Studies is an appropriate option for individuals interested in pursuing a career working directly with, or on behalf of, young children and who may not wish to attain teacher certification and/or endorsement.
-Examples of some of the early childhood professions and organizations that do not require certification include: Head Start, home visitation programs, parent education programs, early intervention and others.
-The AAS degree does not supply the AGEC (see page 62) requirements for university transfer to a BA or BS degree, but may support pursuit of a Bachelor of Applied Science (BAS) degree at each of the three state public universities.
+Examples of some of the early childhood professions and organizations that do not require certification include: Head Start, home visitation programs (e.g. FACES, Healthy Families America, etc.), parent education programs, early intervention and others.
+The AAS degree does not supply the AGEC (see page 62) requirements for university transfer to a BA or BS degree, but transfers smoothly for those in pursuit of a Bachelor of Applied Science (BAS) degree at each of the three state public universities.
 See your academic adviser to design an educational pathway that meets your educational and career goals if you wish to attain a BAS degree.